 - When Holy Days of Obligation are in term time, pupils when possible will join together for the celebration of Mass.
 These include: All Saints Day (1st November), Epiphany 6th January), Ascension and the Feast of St Peter and St Paul (29th June).
-This may also include a vigil Mass the day before hand. - All Souls Day November 2nd - Armistice Day November 11th - Patronal Feasts, especially the feast of St Joseph the Worker - Opportunities to receive the Sacrament of Reconciliation during Advent and Lent - Lent, which includes Ash Wednesday (where this falls during term time) and Stations of the Cross Voluntary prayer and retreats during the school day - The Principal has the responsibility for Catholic life and, with the RE lead, is responsible for organising liturgical timetables and rotas for the school year which are published on the school calendar, website and Mass/Assembly rota.
+This may also include a vigil Mass the day before hand. - All Souls Day November 2nd - Armistice Day November 11th - Patronal Feasts, especially the feast of The Sacred Heart of Jesus. - Opportunities to receive the Sacrament of Reconciliation during Advent and Lent - Lent, which includes Ash Wednesday (where this falls during term time) and Stations of the Cross Voluntary prayer and retreats during the school day - The Principal has the responsibility for Catholic life and with the RE lead/Prayer and Liturgy Lead is responsible for organising liturgical timetables and rotas for the school year which are published on the school calendar, website and Mass/Assembly rota.